 - Volunteers may get transported on an open pick-up truck to Kenton-On-Sea on a Saturday when going for a "town day".

 - All the ingredients for three basic meals a day are provided.

 - Volunteers are divided into cooking teams and all meals are made by the volunteers themselves at the house.

 - Volunteers are also responsible for washing up and keeping the kitchen clean and tidy.

-- If volunteers wish to add ingredients to meals that are not available to them at the volunteer house, they can buy them on town-trip days at their own expense.
+- If volunteers wish to add ingredients to meals that are not available at the volunteer house, you can buy them on town-trip days at your own expense.

-- Meals that volunteers choose to eat at restaurants on town-trip days, are also at their own expense.
+- Meals that you choose to eat at restaurants on town-trip days, are also at your own expense.